Mom, it is time once again for another fun and fantabulous Hpathy Quiz!

 That’s very understandable, but here’s the thing.
 I didn’t see this as restlessness so much as thrashing about in pain.
 She was in severe pain no matter what she did.
 She couldn’t sit, she couldn’t lie down, she couldn’t stand…there was nothing she could do.
 It was almost like she was desperate!
 Arsenicum is generally restless out of anxiety; it’s a mental thing.
 Often it’s not a matter of pain at all.
 As the materia medica says, they go from bed to bed, from bed to chair, they pace… This looked like something else to me.

-What repertory is this rubric in, I can’t find it.
+What repertory is this rubric in?
 Oh, OK, I see it now.
 It’s in Murphy’s “Food” and “Toxicity” chapters.

 Vomiting, general; everything